Ellipsanime: History

-In January 2011, Ellipsanime was planning to produce a new adaptation of the French/Belgian comic book series Cubitis with Média-Participations another animation production studio Storimages according to Ellipsanime's former website with the titular character being placed onto the background of another show The Garfield Show with him doing the video but the two companies since then had no plans to produce the new adaptation of Cubitis.
+In January 2011, Ellipsanime was planning to produce a new adaptation of the French/Belgian comic book series Cubitis with Média-Participations' fellow animation production studio Storimages according to Ellipsanime's former website with the titular character being placed onto the background of another show The Garfield Show (which was made by Ellipsanime's fellow unit Dargaud Media) with the titular character dancing, but since then they had no plans to produce the new adaptation of Cubitis.
+Four months later in May of that year, Ellipsanime partnered with Vancoucer-based Canadian animation studio Atomic Cartoons to produce the animated series for Teletoon entitled Pirate Express which was originally a French/Canadian co-production.
+However two years later in July 2013, Ellipsanime depatured the animated series when Pirate Express was greenlighted as Sydney-based Australian animation & production company Sticky Pictures taken over the series and was turned into an Australian/Canadian co-production.

 In January 2014, Ellipsanime announced that under the Paris bankruptcy court they've acquired the assets of French animation and production group MoonScoop which went into bankruptcy administration in July 2013 with Ellipsanime retaining two of MoonScoop's then-remaining employees and taken over MoonScoop's production library with Dargaud's international distribution division Mediatoon Distribution taking over MoonScoop's programming catalog except their American division which was split.
+One year later in October 2015 following Ellipsanime's acquisition of MoonScoop's programming library, they partnered with Indian animation studio DQ Entertainment and German production & distribution unit ZDF Enterprises to produce the third season of The Jungle Book, marking Ellipsanime Productions' only series that was inherited from MoonScoop.

+By August 2015, Ellipsanime Productions had closed its website with them announcing its return with a new look website.
+The site originally stated it would plan to launch in "November 2015".
+However the launch of Ellipsanime Productions' new website was delayed to "April 2016" and later to "June 2016" In November 2016, after significant delays it was announced that Ellipsanime Productions' website would be merged into Dargaud Media's own website.

-In October 2017, Ellipsanime Production and its parent Média-Participations announced that they had partnered with independent game publishing and digital entertainment company Ankama to establish a joint venture 2D animation production studio based in Roubaix, Hauts-de-France named MadLab Animations to handle the two animation studios' own production services alongside Paris and Angoulême-based animation production studio Ellipse Studio for the former.
+In October 2017, Ellipsanime Productions had partnered with independent game publishing and digital entertainment company Ankama under the latter's division Ankama Animations to establish a joint-venture 2D animation production studio based in Roubaix, Hauts-de-France named MadLab Animations to handle the two animation studios' own production services alongside Média-Participations' fellow main Paris and Angoulême-based animation production studio Ellipse Studio for the former.